 Q: What is flour mill and how does it work?

 A: A flour or grain mill is a device that crushes, grinds or pounds whole grains into small parts or to a powder for use in cooking.
-The very fine powder that is used for baking bread, cakes etc. is called flour.
-The mills can have several different types of mechanism.
-The ones that are used at home typically have stone burrs, steel burrs or impact mills.
+The very fine powder that is used for baking bread, cakes, etc. is called flour.
+The mills can have several different types of mechanisms.
+The ones that are used at home typically have stone burrs, steel burrs, or impact mills.
 There is usually a hopper to load the grain in and there may be one to catch the flour.
 They can be powered by electricity or by hand.